swupnil/2014-inference2-solutions/README.md

 inference2-solutions
 ====================

-Solutions to the Problem Sets in Statistical Inference Theory II
+Solutions to the Problem Sets in Statistical Inference Theory II, Spring 2014.